Role of Majorana Fermions in high-harmonic generation from Kitaev chain

 In order to highlight further the role of MZMs in the differences of the harmonic profiles in presence of OBC, we also show the harmonic spectra obtained by artificially suppressing the presence of MZMs in the eigen-spectra.
 The harmonic spectra at $ \mu/t_0 = 1.8$ and 2.2 with OBC are almost same as evident from Figs.~\ref{fig4}(a) and ~\ref{fig4}(b).
 The minor difference in the spectra are originating from the minor difference in the eigen-spectra.
 Moreover, the harmonic spectra solely originating from one occupied MZM at $ \mu/t_0 = 1.8$ and corresponding non-zero mode at $ \mu/t_0 = 2.2$ is shown in Figs.~\ref{fig4}(c) and ~\ref{fig4}(d).
 As reflected from the figure, the spectra are drastically different from each other.
+Furthermore, the population dynamics of the highest occupied and lowest unoccupied eigen-states (representative of the bulk modes) corresponding to the spectra in Figs.~\ref{fig4}(a) and ~\ref{fig4}(b) are similar as expected (see Fig.~S8).
+On the other hand, the population dynamics corresponding to spectra in Figs.~\ref{fig4}(c) and ~\ref{fig4}(d) are drastically different (see Fig.~S8).
 Results presented in Fig.~\ref{fig4} unequivocally establish that the similarities and differences in the spectra under different situations are due to the presence or absence of the MZM modes.
 Also, the system continues to exhibit different harmonic profiles in the two phases (for OBC) for different laser intensities (see Figs.~S3 and S4) and wavelengths (see Figs.~S5 and S6).

 We now briefly comment on the domain of validity for the observations made earlier.
 Keeping our choice of the laser parameters fixed, we find that a variation of $\sim 11\%$ in the $t_0=\Delta$ scale does not change our conclusions.
 Keeping the $t_0$ scale fixed, a variation of $~\sim \pm 8\%$ in $\Delta/t_0$ keeps conclusions unchanged as well.
 Beyond these variations, the laser parameters have to be tuned accordingly to find the suitable values.
 Thus, analogous simulations can be helpful in determining the appropriate laser characteristics when applying HHG to different physical systems.
 Finally, it is expected that the HHG obtained from the time evolution of the many-body Hamiltonian in Eq.~(\ref{eq:kitaev_model}) and from that of the BdG-recasted ``one-particle" Hamiltonian should be the same in principle.
 We have confirmed this expectation by explicit numerical simulations (results not shown here), which is an independent check on the accuracy of our numerical time evolution procedures.